Why is the hashtag #neutralcarbon popular?

 ii.
 At the same time, contribute financially to the development of carbon sinks or C02 capture/sequestration technologies in order to compensate for the emissions that could not be reduced.
 And thus limit its environmental impact as much as possible during its transition to neutrality.

-In order to build this climate strategy and contribute to global carbon neutrality, we therefore recommend:
+To build this climate strategy and contribute to global carbon neutrality, we recommend:

-3. Dynamically manage its objectives over time to converge towards carbon neutrality
+3. Dynamically manage targets over time to converge towards carbon neutrality.